 • Fresh cranberries: Adding fresh (or frozen) cranberries to this muffin recipe adds pure cranberry flavor without any added sweetness.

 • Whole-milk plain Greek yogurt: This type of yogurt is thick and creamy, and adds both protein and tenderness to the muffins.
-You can use reduced-fat yogurt if that’s what you have on hand, but whole milk yogurt is preferred.
+You can use reduced-fat yogurt if that’s what you have on hand, but whole milk Greek yogurt is preferred.

 • Sugar: A small amount of sugar balances the natural tartness in the cranberries and works well to add tenderness to these muffins.